MobiusRoamer/sniper/README.md

 # Sniper Bot
-Listens to the forked Eth mainnet to snipe newly issued tokens on Uniswap v2, record the token pairs in tersm of WETH (ERC20), and record the pairs in a csv file.
+A transcription with extension of the video by EatTheBlocks (https://www.youtube.com/watch?v=v7Y7F60YdFQ) Listens to the forked Eth mainnet to snipe newly issued tokens on Uniswap v2, record the token pairs in tersm of WETH (ERC20), and record the pairs in a csv file.
 Admits further engineering of trading strategies.
 ## Deployment